 Blog series on Define Compliance Reports : Create a New Report Definition for VAT Reporting

 This blog post is a part of the multi-part series of blogs on the Define Compliance Reports application.
-In the set of blog posts, we cover the end-to-end process of creation and interconnection of various artifacts required for reporting compliance via S/4HANA for advanced compliance reporting (ACR).
+In the set of blog posts, we cover the end-to-end process of creation and interconnection of various artifacts required for reporting compliance via SAP Document and Reporting Compliance – Statutory Reporting (Formerly ACR).
 In this blog post, we will cover how to create a “report definition” from scratch.

 In the compliance reporting process, you may need to create new report definitions to adhere to the reporting requirements specified by authorities or to address organization-specific requirements over and above those specified by the authorities.
 Creation of a Report Definition in ACR is essentially a seven-step process: assign parameters, queries, schema, document, correspondence definitions, and so on.

 Let us take the example of one of the most common compliance reports, Value Added Tax(VAT) report here to showcase the steps in detail.
 We’ll build a generic VAT report which would provide output in ALV format.
 The output provided would consist of:

 - Summary: Displays the total input tax, total output tax, total non-deductible tax, and the net tax payable for the reporting period.

 - Output VAT Summary: Displays the output VAT at a transaction, tax code, and tax rate level.